loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   `x[ 'foo' ] == undefined` is the source for an important class of silent failures in JavaScript, and we're still unable to fix this with CoffeeScript and CoffeeMatic alone.

+*   The fact that JavaScript thinks that `0.1 + 0.1 + 0.1 == 0.30000000000000004` has caused much
+    hair-tearing with programmers.
+You can try to avoid this issue by 1) only doing calculations with integer numbers, 2) using your own `add` function, or 3) using a 3rd party decimal calculation library, but we are unable to transparently fix floating point arithmetic flaws that occur deep down in JavaScript's guts.

 *   Extending the syntax of CoffeeScript is feasible, but cumbersome.

 *   I'd really like to explore what we could do if we had a flexible system where we can easily define